Battle of Xiling: Final stages

 Xu Yin (徐胤), the commander of the Jin garrison at Badong Commandery (巴東郡; around present-day Fengjie County, Chongqing), led naval forces towards Jianping (建平; around present-day Zigui County, Hubei), while Yang Zhao (楊肇), the Inspector of Jing Province (also under Jin control), led troops towards Xiling.

 Lu Kang gave orders that: Zhang Xian reinforce Jiangling's defences; Sun Zun (孫遵), the Commandant of Gong'an County, patrol the south river bank and resist Yang Hu; and Liu Lü (留慮) and Zhu Wan (朱琬) guard against Xu Yin's attacks.
-He personally led three armies to hold off Yang Zhao with the aid of the defensive structures they had constructed earlier.
+He led three armies to hold off Yang Zhao with the aid of the defensive structures they had constructed earlier.
 However, Lu Kang's subordinates Zhu Qiao (朱喬) and Yu Zan (俞贊) defected to Yang Zhao's side.
-Lu Kang knew that Yu Zan was aware about the mutinous tribal soldiers in his army and may inform Yang Zhao about this weakness.
+Lu Kang knew that Yu Zan was aware of the mutinous tribal soldiers in his army and may inform Yang Zhao about this weakness.
 Hence, that night, Lu Kang immediately replaced the tribal soldiers with other veteran soldiers whom he trusted more.
 The following day, as Lu Kang expected, Yang Zhao concentrated his attacks on the unit in Lu Kang's army which used to be made up of tribal soldiers, without knowing that they had been replaced.
 Lu Kang ordered his archers to retaliate, raining arrows on the enemy and inflicting heavy casualties.

 After about a month, Yang Zhao failed to overcome Lu Kang, so he withdrew his army on one night.
 Lu Kang wanted to pursue the enemy but he was worried that Bu Chan (who was still inside Xiling) might use the opportunity to attack him from behind, and he did not have enough troops with him.
 He then ordered his men to beat the drums and pretend to prepare to attack Yang Zhao's retreating forces.
 When Yang Zhao's men saw that, they were so terrified that they abandoned their armour and equipment and fled.
 Lu Kang sent a small group of lightly armed soldiers to pursue Yang Zhao and they inflicted a crushing defeat on the enemy.
 Yang Hu and the other Jin generals withdrew their armies after receiving news of Yang Zhao's defeat.
 Lu Kang then attacked and conquered Xiling.
-Bu Chan, along with his family and high-ranking officers, were executed for treason, while the others, numbering over 10,000, were pardoned after Lu Kang made a request to the Wu court.
+Bu Chan, along with his family and high-ranking officers, were executed for treason, while the others, numbering over 10,000, were pardoned after Lu Kang requested the Wu court.
 Lu Kang then had Xiling's fortifications repaired before returning east to Lexiang (樂鄉; east of present-day Songzi, Hubei).